rodjosh/realtime-chat/README.md

 # realtime-chat

-Realtime chat using NodeJS and Socket.io
+Realtime chat using NodeJS, Express and Socket.io

+### Features:

+- Online users list
+- Store messages in an array
+- Prevent multiple connections to use the same username
+- Prevent sending empty messages or loggin in empty username
+- Prevent XSS on messages and usernames